 Creating a Data Source Name

-Typically, after installing the Simba MongoDB ODBC Driver, you need to create a Data Source Name (DSN).
+Typically, after installing the Simba ODBC Driver for Google BigQuery, you need to create a Data Source Name (DSN).

 Alternatively, for information about DSN-less connections, see Using a Connection String.